n4n0byt3/software-design-architecture-assignment/game/README.md

 controllers or views.
 Leaving domain classes holding data, instead of actually doing anything useful, which makes the code less cohesive and harder to follow.

-With Clean Architecture, all the important behaviour lives alongside the data in the same classes.
-That’s a much better fit for a project, where there are lots of rules and logic at the heart of the system.
+With Clean Architecture, all the logic lives alongside the data in the same classes, which is a much better fit for this project, where there are lots of rules and logic at the heart of the system.

 ---

-## 6. Architectural Overview
+## 5. Architectural Overview

-I have created a component diagram below that walks through the structure of the system with the dependency directions also displayed:
+The component diagram below displays the structure of the codebase while simultaneously displaying the directions of dependencies.

 ```mermaid
 flowchart LR